OdinZD/RWA-Project-1/README.md

 **This is the back-end part of Bug/Issue tracker web application.**

+Project uses Flask-RESTPlus framework
+Structured with MVC pattern
+- model, controller, service and util
+REST API has authentication and authorization with decorators
+- JWT
+Administrators privileges
+- Can see all the users and which user posted what ticket.
+Database is SQLite

 ## Installation

 For setting virtualenv find the location of project folder in command prompt, powershell or terminal: